Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 8 minute read

-The UK's creative industries are a powerhouse of innovation and cultural expression, contributing billions to the economy each year.
+The UK's creative industries are a powerhouse of cultural expression, generating over £1 billion in revenue in 2024.
 Behind many successful theatrical productions lies a crucial financial incentive that's helping to keep the curtain up on British theatre: Theatre Tax Relief (TTR).

 What is Theatre Tax Relief?

-Theatre Tax Relief, commonly referred to as TTR, offers an excellent incentive for UK theatre production companies and supports the homegrown arts in the UK.
-This government scheme provides substantial tax benefits to qualifying theatre productions, helping to reduce costs and encourage investment in British theatrical works.
+Theatre Tax Relief, commonly referred to as TTR, is an excellent incentive for UK theatre production companies, supporting the homegrown arts in the UK and helping to reduce costs and encourage investment in British theatrical works.

 The relief works by allowing qualifying companies to claim additional deductions on their theatre production costs, and in many cases, receive cash payments from HMRC even when the company isn't profitable.

-Between the introduction of the scheme in 2014 and the official statistics declared in 2023, over £645 million in tax relief has been paid out to production companies across 24,700 productions.
-These numbers seem only to increase, with more favourable rates announced by the government and the return of the arts scene following the Covid-19 pandemic.
+Between the introduction of the scheme in 2014 and the official statistics declared in 2024, over £892 million in tax relief has been paid out to production companies across 29,025 productions, a 65% increase in relief paid compared to the previous year.
+These numbers seem only to increase, with more favourable rates announced by the government and the return of the arts scene following the pandemic.
+In fact, there’s a 37% jump in the number of claims compared to pre-Covid levels.

 Who Can Claim Theatre Tax Relief?

-• Theatre production companies that are actively involved in the development, pre-production, principal photography, and post-production of qualifying theatrical works
+• Theatre production companies that are actively putting on a theatrical production

 • Charitable organisations producing theatre, including educational institutions and community theatre groups